 Title Key WHMP Responsibilities Airport Manager Implementation of this WHMP; Acquisition of the various permits; Provision of training and awareness programs; Review and submission of the annual strike reports and two year updates.
 Assistant Manager Coordinating, supervising and the overall management of the WHMP; Nomination of the key Wildlife Management Officer (WMO); Co-ordination of training, safety assurance; Ensuring that the necessary equipment is available.
-Wildlife Management Officer (WMO) Maintenance of the Wildlife Management Log (e.g., including strike data, details on wildlife numbers and activity; WHMP measures undertaken, firearm use details; details on the use of lethal reinforcement and monthly summaries); Co-ordination of the monitoring program; Preparation of the annual strike report; Ensuring that Airport operations are consistent with the requirements of the WHMP; Ensuring that the appropriate permits are current and present on-site; Undertaking deterrent activities; Ensuring all activities are undertaken following standard practices and safety protocols; and identification of equipment, resource and training needs.
+Wildlife Maintenance of the Wildlife Management Log (e.g., including strike data, details on Management Officer (WMO) wildlife numbers and activity; Officer (WMO) WHMP measures undertaken, firearm use details; details on the use of lethal reinforcement and monthly summaries); Co-ordination of the monitoring program; Preparation of the annual strike report; • Ensuring that Airport operations are consistent with the requirements of the WHMP; Ensuring that the appropriate permits are current and present on-site; Undertaking deterrent activities; Ensuring all activities are undertaken following standard practices and safety protocols; and identification of equipment, resource and training needs.
 Back-up to WMO Filling in for WMO during vacations, lunch, sick time etc. Air traffic Control (ATC) Informing wildlife hazards controllers, environmental dept. and operations dept. in case of observing any of these birds and/or wildlife gathering on/in airport vicinity or when receiving any relevant notification from pilot.
 Warning pilots in case of wildlife observations (risky operating environment) and hazards expectation.
 Report any unsafe conditions including hazardous wildlife on or in airport vicinity to the appropriate airport personnel anytime they are observed.
 Actively attend the local wildlife hazard control committee meetings and any other relevant meetings.
 Safety Department Receiving all wildlife strikes and events with the aim of risk assessment formation to ease the future forecasting based on accurate database and risk assessment strategy.
 Actively attend the local wildlife hazard control committee meetings and any other relevant meetings Maintenance Department Periodical inspection of the wildlife attractants (such as ponds, transfer stations and water treatment facilities) or airport infrastructure (such as fence) which ease the wildlife invasion.
+Corrective maintenance actions and preventative maintenance actions to be taken for wildlife hazards management and control verification.